MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/dotnet-core.md

 account or the **Project Build Service** account depending on the option selected in your build pipeline.

 If you want to specify a NuGet repository, put the URLs in a `NuGet.config` file in your repository.
-If your feed is authenticated, manage its credentials by creating a NuGet service endpoint in the **Services** tab under **Project Settings**.
+If your feed is authenticated, manage its credentials by creating a NuGet service connection in the **Services** tab under **Project Settings**.

 ::: moniker-end